 Q: How can a co-op member become a candidate for election to the Board of Directors?

 A: Full-time residential members are eligible.
 All candidates are nominated by petition in accordance with the co-op’s bylaws.
 To have a candidate nominated by petition, at least 50 GLE members residing in the district in which the candidate is running must provide the necessary information on the petition form and sign it.
 All petitions must be signed no more than ninety (90) days before they are submitted to GLE.
 Signatures that are obtained more than ninety (90) days before the petition is submitted will not be counted.
 The circulator of the petition must also provide the necessary information and sign each petition.
-For 2023, petitions are due by noon on June 9, 2023 at the GLE office in Boyne City as described in the April issue of Michigan Country Lines magazine.
 The candidate must also read and sign the Affidavit of Qualifications and submit it with the completed petition forms.

 To request a petition, please contact us at [email protected] or call 888-485-2537, ext.
 1387.